 In 1890, the city built a trolley railway going through University Heights.
 Once the railway was up and running, John D. Spreckles anticipated ways to encourage people to use it.
 One of his incentives was to build a 5 acre botanical garden, free to all ticket-holding passengers.
-The garden was built on the far west end of Adams Ave. where Park Blvd. meets and was named Mission Cliffs Garden.
+The garden was built on the far west end of Adams ave & Park Blvd.
+They named it Mission Cliffs Garden.

 Bentley Ostrich Farm

 Due to a high demand for ostrich feathers in the U.S., ostrich farming became popular in the late 19th & early 20th century.
 Women would use the feathers for muffs, hats boas and fans.
 Prior to 1883, ostrich feathers were an expensive luxury item that had to be shipped from Africa.
 Beyond fashion, ostriches were an exotic attraction and helped lure tourists in.

 In 1887, the American Ostrich Company opened an ostrich corral on Coronado Island.
 Tourists came for a chance to feed the birds and watch them race one another.
 In the early 1900s, Spreckels invited Bentley, the owner of the ostrich farm, to relocate his Coronado farm to Mission Cliff Gardens.
 Tthe farm found much success here and is said to have been one of the most valuable farms in the entire country.